Spring Electronics Recycling Event, April 22nd from 7 – 11am

 Please contact Lee Shinefield (Surplus-IT) at 209-8000, lee@surplus-IT.com or Holly Powell at 270-4263 or firstname.lastname@example.org, with any questions about the electronics recycling.

 Pellitteri Waste Systems is Fitchburg's contracted residential waste hauler from January 2009 to December 2019.
 If you have questions or problems with your refuse or recycling service, you can contact Pellitteri Waste Systems at 608-257-HAUL (4285) or Fitchburg Public Works ( ) at 608-270-4260.

-The 2016 collection calendar shows collection days for refuse, recycling, brush, and yardwaste.
+The r show collection days for refuse, recycling, brush, and yardwaste.
 Our service map shows collections days in the city.

-Fitchburg's Recycling Drop Off Site is available to city residents to dispose of yardwaste, used motor oil, scrap metal, and cardboard.
+Fitchburg's Recycling Drop Off Site is available to Fitchburg residents to dispose of yardwaste, used motor oil, scrap metal, and cardboard.

 Fitchburg's recycling guide has recommendations on how to reduce, reuse, recycle, or otherwise dispose of unwanted items.
 Hard copies are available in the 2nd and 3rd Floor Lobbies of City Hall and at the Fitchburg Public Library.

 Wisconsin's Recycling Leader